python-control/python-control/doc/statesp.rst

    J = \int_0^\infty (x' Q x + u' R u + 2 x' N u) dt

-by solving the approriate Riccati equation.
+by solving the appropriate Riccati equation.
 It returns the gain matrix `K`, the solution to the Riccati equation `S`, and the location of the closed loop eigenvalues `E`.
 It can be called in one of several forms: